Keto Frequently Asked Questions

 Q) I don't like plain water, what else can I drink?

-A) Coffee, Tea, Enhanced Water (Find enhancers that are natural such as Cucumber, Lemon, Berries, or there are flavor enhancers out there like these: Stur, Mio, SweetLeaf Drops), PowerAde Zero, Propel Water, Carbonated Water, etc. There are a lot of drink options, do keep in mind that not all drinks work for everyone and that some kinds of drinks due to artificial sweeteners may affect you differently.
+A) Coffee, Tea, Enhanced Water (Find enhancers that are natural such as Cucumber, Lemon, Berries, There are flavor enhancers out there, PowerAde Zero, Propel Water, Carbonated Water, etc. There are a lot of drink options, do keep in mind that not all drinks work for everyone and that some kinds of drinks due to artificial sweeteners may affect you differently.

 Q) Which is better MCT or Coconut Oil for Bulletproof Coffee or to add to recipes?